hamarituc/lbgpsdo/README.md

 ------------

-It is planned to extend the tool by a `compute` command which determins all saettings from specified output frequencies.
+It is planned to extend the tool by a `compute` command which determins all settings from specified output frequencies.

 Acknowledgements
 ----------------

 Thanks to the Leo Bodnar techical support for providing details information.
-See https://github.com/simontheu/lb-gps-linux for an other configuration utility.
+See <https://github.com/simontheu/lb-gps-linux> for another configuration utility.